mousepawmedia/iosqueak/docs/source/stringy.rst

     // OUTPUT: -16753

-..
-IMPORTANT:: Enumerations are not implicitly cast to ints with this function.
+..  important:: Enumerations are not implicitly cast to ints with this function.
     Therefore, you must ``static_cast<int>()`` any enumeration variables before passing them to this function.